-If the Air District does not agree with a proposed emission factor or toxic emission inventory rate, the Air District will notify the site and attempt to reach agreement with the facility on the appropriate data.
-However, the Air District may move forward with a preliminary health risk assessment using Air District authorized emission factors, without reaching an agreement on emission factors, to determine if any potentially significant health impacts are associated with the disputed factor.
-Facilities will have an opportunity to bring toxic emission factor disputes before an independent Dispute Resolution Panel later in this review process.
+If the Air District does not agree with a proposed emission factor or toxic emission inventory rate, the Air District will notify the site.
+However, the Air District may move forward with a preliminary health risk assessment using Air District authorized emission factors, without reaching an agreement on emission factors.